Dogs & Fireworks!

 - DO NOT put your dog in a crate; a panicked, frightened dog can easily injure himself in a crate.

-- DO seek a natural herbal remedy from your Holistic veterinarian or prescription sedative may be appropriate for your dog in extreme cases.
+- DO seek a natural herbal remedy from your Holistic Dog Trainer or Holistic Integrated Veterinarian such as CBD oil from a recommended company with third party lab testing or a prescription sedative may be appropriate for your dog in extreme cases.
+I personally recommend CBDDogHealth.com for their CALM CBD oil in these cases.

 - DO consider giving your dog a highly valued chew toy before the fireworks celebration begins, which may help to keep her mind off the disturbance.